pantheon-systems/documentation/source/partials/decoupled-build-info.md

 reviewed: ""
 ---

-This section provides information on how to view Build details and how to trigger a new build.
+This section provides information on how to view Build details and how to trigger a new build in the Overview page.

 ## Build Details

 You can view build details and get information on your Front-End Site development and specifications.
-Build information is provided in three sections:
+Build information is provided in the Overview page in three sections:

 - Live Build
 - Multidev Branches